Showing posts with label u2. Show all posts

 A song inspired by singer Billie Holiday, Bono was trying to throw the kitchen sink at this song, referencing all kinds of musical figures related to the city of New York - even a popular radio station was mentioned!

-U2 appeared to be trying to 'get into' the blues on Rattle on Hum.
+U2 appeared to be trying to 'get into' the blues on Rattle and Hum.
 This song was a clear step in that musical genre, and the inclusion of names from artists who helped shape it was an attempt to give it an air of authenticity.
+America is, after all, the home of the blues.
+A less cynical reader might simply see the lyrics of Angel of Harlem as a celebration of the city.

 The Saints Are Coming

-While not written by U2 or Green Day (it was a cover of The Skids song), The Saints Are Coming is a song both bands recorded together to deliver a blunt political message about the U.S. Government's response to Hurricane Katrina which many felt was negligent and that the Bush administration was "Stuck on Stupid".
+While not written by U2 or Green Day (it was a cover of The Skids song), The Saints Are Coming is a song both bands recorded together to deliver a blunt political message about the U.S. Government's response to Hurricane Katrina, which many felt was negligent, and that the Bush administration was "Stuck on Stupid".

 The promotional video deliberately played on popular feelings of utter disbelief and dismay at the way the U.S. government had responded to the event.
+Stuck on stupid indeed.

 Bullet the Blue Sky

-Perhaps the archetype political song by U2 (arguably Sunday Bloody Sunday could take that role too) the lyrics describe the unintended consequences of US President Ronald Reagan's foreign policy decisions in South America.
+Perhaps the archetype political song by U2 (arguably Sunday Bloody Sunday could take that role too), the lyrics describe the unintended consequences of US President Ronald Reagan's foreign policy decisions in South America.

-Such policy led the Reagan Administration to provide financial and political support to the Salvadoran regime which required them to ignore that regime's abuse of human rights
+The song lyrics are an overt criticism of the American policy of "stop communism at all costs."
+Such policy led the Reagan Administration to provide financial and political support to the Salvadoran regime, which required them to ignore that regime's abuse of human rights.

 Is it really any surprise that U2 ended up writing a song about New York?